SatelliteApplicationsCatapult/odc-product-docker-images/README.md

 # ODC Product Docker Images

-Docker image to routinely generate summary EO products with [Kubernetes](https://kubernetes.io/) and [Dask](https://dask.org/).
-[Open Data Cube](https://www.opendatacube.org/) YAML metadata is also created as part of the process.
+Docker image to routinely generate summary EO products using the [Open Data Cube](https://www.opendatacube.org/) and [Dask](https://dask.org/) within a [Kubernetes](https://kubernetes.io/) platform.
+YAML metadata for indexing into the Open Data Cube is also created as part of the process.

 :warning: A Helm chart to deploy the routine product generation stack (Redis and worker Pods) is yet to be worked at :warning: